Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Diaconis-Fulton representation and weak stabilization

-\textbf{Stabilization via weak stabilization} Let $\eta$ be the initial particle configuration. \textit{At the first step,} we perform the weak stabilization of $(x,K)$.
+\textit{First step.} We perform the weak stabilization of $(x,K)$.
 Recall that $m^{1}_{(x,K)}(y)$ is the total number of instructions that are used at $y$ for the weak stabilization of $(x,K)$ and let $\eta_1$ be the resulting particle configuration.
+Note that, by definition of weak stabilisation, $\eta_1$ is either stable in $K$ or it is stable in $K \setminus \{x\}$ and it has one active particle at $x$.
+In the first case, the stabilisation procedure is complete.
+In the second case we move to the second step.

+\textit{$i$th step, for $i \geq 2$.} We start by using the next instruction at $x$ and we distinguish between two cases.

+If this instruction is sleep, then we obtain a particle configuration which is stable in $K$.
+In this case the stabilisation procedure is completed, we call $\eta_i$ the particle configuration we obtain and define $m^i_{K, \eta, \tau}(y)$, the total number of instructions which have been used at $y \in K$ up to this step, which by the Abelian property equals $m_{K, \eta, \tau}(y)$.

-If $\eta_1$ has no particle at $x$, then $\eta_1$ is stable and we complete the stabilization procedure.
-If $\eta_1$ has an active particle at $x$, then we move to the next step. \textit{At the $i$th step}, $i \geq 2$, we use an instruction at $x$ and, if such an instruction is not sleep, then we perform a weak stabilization of $(x,K)$.
-We let $m^{i}_{(x,K)}(y)$ be the number of instructions that have been used at $y \in K$ up to this time, and denote by $\eta_i$ the configuration we then obtained.
-We iterate the procedure until we obtain a stable configuration and we let $T_{(x,K)}$ denote the number of iterations.
-More precisely,
+If this instruction is not sleep, after using this instruction we perform a new weak stabilisation of $(x,K)$.
+We call $\eta_i$ the particle configuration that we obtain and, for any $y \in K$, we let $m^{i}_{(x,K)}(y)$ be the number of instructions that have been used at $y \in K$ up to this step.
+If $\eta_i$ is stable in $K$, then the procedure stops, otherwise we move to the next step and iterate.

+Hence, we iterate the procedure until we obtain a stable configuration.
+We let $T_{(x,K)}$ denote the number of iterations,